-The classical economic view of human behavior is largely based on the theoretical framework presented in Adam Smith's An Inquiry Into the Nature and Causes of the Wealth of Nations, published in 1776.
-In this book, Smith suggests that an economic system based on markets can effectively promote the general welfare of society.
-He reasoned that a businessman who is interested in maximizing his own monetary gain would nonetheless serve the social good if the best available means for his monetary gain was to produce high quality goods at a competitive price.
+Adam Smith's An Inquiry Into the Nature and Causes of the Wealth of Nations, published in 1776, laid the theoretical foundation for modern capitalistic economies.
+In this book, Smith described how an economic system based on markets can effectively promote the general welfare of society.
+He reasoned that a businessman who is interested in maximizing his own monetary gain would nonetheless serve the social good if the best available means for his monetary gain was to produce high-quality goods at a competitive price.

 The idea that self-interest can unintentionally promote the social good is an important and valuable one.
-However, it has been often taken out of context to mean that if people only behave with self-interest, they will also always do what is best for the entire society.
-This interpretation would have astonished Smith, who, in his other famous book, The Theory of Moral Sentiments, emphasized the desire of people to maintain their own self-respect and earn the respect of others.
+However, it is often taken out of context to mean that if people only behave with self-interest, they will always do what is best for the entire society.
+This interpretation would have astonished Smith, who, in his other famous book, The Theory of Moral Sentiments, emphasized that while self-interest is important, narrow self-interest will be held in check by people's "moral sentiments" (the desire of people to maintain their own self-respect and earn the respect of others).
 He assumes that this desire motivates people to act honorably, justly, and with empathy for others in their community.
-Smith recognized that self-interest is important, but he also believed that narrow self-interest will be held in check by people's "moral sentiments" (the universal desire for self-respect and the respect of others).
 Thus Smith's vision of human motivation was one in which individual self-interest was mixed with social motives.

 Smith was followed by other economists, such as David Ricardo, John Stuart Mill, and Alfred Marshall, who held similarly complex views of human nature and thought quite deeply about ethics.
 For example, Marshall viewed human motivations as being influenced by a desire to improve the human condition.
-He specifically focused on the reduction of poverty so as to allow people to develop their higher moral and intellectual faculties rather than being condemned to lives of desperate effort for simple survival.
+He specifically focused on the reduction of poverty to allow people to develop their higher moral and intellectual faculties rather than being condemned to lives of desperate effort for simple survival.